Dimterion/Dimterion/README.md

 - 🌱 I’m currently working with React (+ constantly catching up with JavaScript and have some knowledge of Next.js)
 - 💞️ I’m looking to collaborate and work on projects which would be appropriate to my current level (HTML/CSS/JS/React/Router/Redux)
 - 📫 How to reach me: currently I'm mostly present on [Twitter](https://twitter.com/Dimterion) and also write stories on [Medium](https://medium.com/@dimterion)
-- ▶️ You can check my [Profile page](https://dimterion.github.io/) as well
+- ▶️ You can check my [Profile page](https://dimterion.github.io/)
+- 📝 And [Here](https://portfolio-site-dimterion.vercel.app/projects) is the list of my projects
+-